Skip to main content

 Bowl of white rice with sesame seeds.

-The BRAT Diet, which is an acronym that stands for bananas, rice, applesauce, and toast, is a diet designed to help treat and support stomach problems in kids and adults.
+The BRAT diet, which is an acronym that stands for bananas, rice, applesauce, and toast, is a diet designed to help treat and support stomach problems in adults.
+By focusing on four easy-to-digest foods, the BRAT diet limits fiber intake as a means to reduce the severity of diarrhea and firm up stools.

-How long should you follow the BRAT Diet?
+How long should you follow the BRAT diet?

-Unlike most popular diets like keto, vegan, and paleo, the BRAT diet is not intended to be a lifestyle diet followed for an extended period of time; rather, it’s a way to get sustenance while you have diarrhea, nausea, and other digestive issues without taxing your GI system as much as richer foods.
+Unlike most popular diets like keto, vegan, and Paleo, the BRAT diet is not intended to be a lifestyle diet followed for an extended period of time; rather, it’s a way to get sustenance while you have diarrhea, nausea, and other digestive issues without taxing your GI system as much as richer foods.

 The BRAT diet should only be followed until you can start tolerating more nutritious foods.
 It is very low in protein, fiber, fat, and vitamins and minerals, so it shouldn’t be sustained beyond necessary, as doing so can result in deficiencies and malnutrition.
+If severe diarrhea and nausea continue past two days, or if there are any concerns of dehydration or malnutrition, you should consult your healthcare provider immediately.

-What can you eat on the BRAT Diet?
+What can you eat on the BRAT diet?

 The basic BRAT diet consists solely of bananas, rice, applesauce, and toast.
 These foods are gentle on the stomach because they are low in fiber and consist primarily of simple carbohydrates.
 For this reason, they are considered “binding foods” because they can firm up the stool.